 AI as Sparring Partner

-Those who get the most out of AI aren’t offloading the thinking.
+Use it as a sparring partner and the ideas get sharper.
+Most people don’t push that far, and that’s where the trouble starts.
+Those who do and get the most out of AI aren’t offloading the thinking.
 They’re pushing it further.
 The risk is the urge to take the shortcut.

 Garbage thinking still produces garbage writing.
 AI just hides it better.